moda-schneij/generator-gumby-assemble-moda/readme.md

 $ git clone https://github.com/moda-schneij/generator-gumby-assemble-moda.git
 ```

-- Create a global npm link to use the generator on your machine: `npm link`
+- While in this directory, create a global npm link to use the generator on your machine by running `npm link`
+  -(if this fails for any reason, try it again)

 - Return to your sites folder, create a new folder, and cd into it: